| kdgregory.com | |

 </xsd:complexType>

-Earlier I noted that the structure of a DTD was beyond the scope of this article.
+Earlier I said that the structure and definition of a DTD were beyond the scope of this document.
 The structure of an XML schema is moreso: while basic schemas are simple, the details can be mind-boggling.
-The W3C documentations spans three relatively long files.
-On the other hand, parsing an XML document with schema validation is very
+At the end of this article you'll find links to three documents provided by the W3C that tell you almost everything you'll need to know.

 <purchaseReport